steveiliop56/google-assistant/README.md

 Then you need to edit the file in env/bin/googlesamples-assistant-hotword and change this line `from googlesamples.assistant.library.hotword import main` to this line `from googlesamples.assistant.hotword.hotword import main`.

-After that open this file env/bin/googlesamples-assistant-pushtotalk and change this line `from googlesamples.assistant.grpc.pushtotalk import main` this line `from googlesamples.assistant.pushtotalk.pushtotalk import main`.
+After that open this file env/bin/googlesamples-assistant-pushtotalk and change this line `from googlesamples.assistant.grpc.pushtotalk import main` to this line `from googlesamples.assistant.pushtotalk.pushtotalk import main`.

 Last but not least copy the two directories from the [assistant](https://github.com/raspberrypi5621/google-assistant/tree/main/assistant) direcory in my repository to env/lib/python3.9/site-packages/googlesamples/assistant.
 But make sure to delete all the contens before doing so.